ICHEC/QNLP/tests/README.md

 a modified Grover search.

-As a first investigation into the use of the Intel qHiPSTER simulator, we implement a simple controlled swap gate, and use this for running the CSWAP test, running with 6 qubits, and comparing the same, and orthogonal states.
+As a first investigation into the use of the Intel qHiPSTER simulator, we implement a simple controlled swap gate, and use this for running the CSWAP test, running with 6 qubits, and comparing the same (qubits 0,1,2), and orthogonal (qubits 3,4,5) states.

 The test is initially built as follows:
 ```bash